 I operate as transparently as possible.
 I try my hardest not to overwhelm with minutiae, so if you feel like an important bit of context is missing, just ask!
 If I can’t share something, regardless of what it is, I will always give a clear reason as to why.

-1:1s are the most important part of my week and my favorite part of my job.
-Expect to meet for an hour every other week at an absolute minimum.
-We might need more time, we'll rarely need less.
+1:1s are the most important part of my week and one of my favorite parts of my job.
+Expect to meet for a half-hour every week at an absolute minimum.
+We might need more time, we’ll rarely need less.

 1:1s are not status update meetings (unless, of course, that’s what you want to talk about).
 They are a chance for us to talk about everything from your career, the company, our direction, your peers, your performance, whatever.
 Nothing is off limits, and everything stays between us unless you specifically agree otherwise.

 1:1s are also our best chance for you to give your feedback.
-I'm going to need your help to get better at my job, so I'll always make time for your thoughts on how I can improve.
+I’m going to need your help to do my best for you, so I’ll always make time for your thoughts on how we can improve.

 We’ll have an ongoing list of things to discuss at our meeting - typically a shared doc to jot down notes for next time and a running list of notes from past meetings.
 Feel free to add to this as well but also know that important conversations never need to wait until our next meeting.